DataDog/hiring-engineers/answers.md

 I created 2 files in the .datadog-agent folder: randmetric.py and randmetric.yaml.
 The yaml file is a config file, to be placed in the conf.d subfolder.
 The python file contains the actual check, and thus goes in the checks.d subfolder.
 Here is what the code looked like:
 <img src="./images/random_code.png">

-The python file inherits from AgentCheck, and to get the random value, I've inherited from random as well.
+The python file inherits from AgentCheck, and to get the random value, I've imported from random as well.
 In the yaml config file, for now I am just doing the bare minimum to get the check running.
 Once it's running, here's what the metrics dashboard looks like:
 <img src="./images/random_dashboard.png">

 As a default, it collects data every 20 seconds.